 Why is it needed?

-Front of Mind deals with issues not currently offered in any coaching curriculum or accreditation process.
-It considers coaching responses to many of the challenges that young people may bring around communications, stress, inexperience and commitment.
+Not currently offered in any coaching curriculum or accreditation process, Front of Mind considers how coaches can respond to relevant issues young people may face that impact performance and wellbeing.
+The session gives participants practical tips and strategies on effective communication to address matters such as stress, inexperience and commitment.
 It is timely given the increasing focus on young player injuries, particularly concussion, and the growing participation of females in those sports that have traditionally been the reserve of males.

 Who will benefit?

 Front of Mind will add value to the success of all coaches who work with young people from grassroots to representative levels.
-Its objective is to enhance coaching relationships for the benefit of each player and their team and to give participating clubs and strategic point of difference in their approach to fostering young participation, player retention and team success.
+Its objective is to enhance coaching relationships for the benefit of each player and their team and to give participating clubs a strategic point of difference in their approach to fostering youth participation, player retention and team success.

 All workshop participants will: